 Why the Dead Sea Scrolls still matter now

-The reason the scrolls endure in public imagination is not just their age.
-It is that they collapse distance.
+The reason the scrolls endure in public imagination is larger than their age.
+They collapse distance.

 They let modern readers see Jewish textual culture before later canonical, rabbinic, and Christian traditions fully settled into the forms that now feel familiar.
-They show scripture in transmission, not just scripture in finished reverence.
+They show scripture in transmission, not scripture only in finished reverence.